Discrete stress-energy tensor in the loop O(n) model: Correlation functions via fermions in continuum

 In this section we briefly discuss correlation functions~$\CorrO{T(w)}$\,, $\CorrO[\dob]{T(w)}$,~$\CorrO{T(w)T(w')}$ etc coming from the (free fermion, central charge~$\frac{1}{2}$) Conformal Field Theory, which is known to describe the scaling limit of the 2D Ising model at criticality (e.g., see~\cite[Sec.
-14.2]{Mu10}).
-It is worth noting that we do \emph{not} refer to standard CFT tools along this discussion.
-Instead, we use the language of Riemann-type boundary value problems for holomorphic functions in~$\Omega$ in order to \emph{define} all the correlation functions in continuum that we need to formulate Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}}.
-This approach has two particular advantages.
-First, it does not refer to involved CFT concepts and reduces the discussion below to simple properties of holomorphic functions (of one complex variable) considered in a given planar~$\Omega$.
-Second, it is adapted to our proofs of Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}}, which are presented in Section~\ref{sec:Ising-convergence} and based on convergence results for solutions to similar \emph{discrete} boundary value problems.
-It is worth noting that the same strategy was used in~\cite{HonSmi,Hon_thesis} and~\cite{ChIz,ChHonIz15} to prove the convergence of energy-density and spin correlations, respectively, to their scaling limits predicted by the CFT.
+14.2]{Mus10}).
+It is worth noting that we do \emph{not} refer to the usual CFT language along this discussion and adopt the approach discussed in~\cite[Section~4]{Che18} and~\cite{CheHonIzy21} instead, though keeping the presentation self-contained for the sake of the reader.
+Thus, all the correlation functions in continuum that we need to formulate Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}} are \emph{defined} via solutions to appropriate Riemann-type boundary value problems for holomorphic functions in~$\Omega$.
+In particular, this approach fits our proofs of Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}}, which are presented in Section~\ref{sec:Ising-convergence} and are based on convergence results for solutions to similar \emph{discrete} boundary value problems.